 Plan Amendments Required Before Termination

-One of the steps to take before terminating your retirement plan is to make sure your plan document includes all law changes your plan was required to follow as of the plan’s termination date.
+One of the steps to take before terminating your retirement plan is to make sure your plan has been amended for all required law changes as of the plan’s termination date.

 These final plan amendments: